BrianSeong99/Agglayer_PessimisticProof/README.md

 }
 ```

+Code can be found [here](https://github.com/agglayer/agglayer/blob/main/crates/pessimistic-proof/src/bridge_exit.rs).

 ### Imported Bridge Exits

 This is the data structure that represents a single bridge exit to be claimed on destination chain.
 In pessimistic proof, all the ***inbound*** transactions of the chain are represented in a `ImportedBridgeExit` vector.
 It's also a wrapper on top of `BridgeExit` with additional `claim_data` needed for verifying SMT proof.
-Code can be found [here](https://github.com/agglayer/agglayer/blob/main/crates/pessimistic-proof/src/imported_bridge_exit.rs)

 The reason why Mainnet and Rollup are separated for claiming is because the proof from Mainnet Exit Root to L1 Info Root is different from the proof from Local Exit Root to Rollup Exit Root to L1 Info Root.